squidfunk/mkdocs-material/docs/browser-support.md

 - :fontawesome-brands-firefox: __Firefox 31-52__ – icons will render as little
   boxes due to missing support for [mask images].
-While this cannot be polyfilled, it might be mitigated by hiding icons with [additional CSS].
+While this cannot be polyfilled, it might be mitigated by hiding the icons altogether.
-- :fontawesome-brands-edge: __Edge 16-18__ – the spacing of some elements might be
+- :fontawesome-brands-edge: __Edge 16-18__ – the spacing of some elements might
-  a little off due to missing support for the [:is pseudo selector], which can be mitigated with some [additional CSS].
+  be a little off due to missing support for the [:is pseudo selector], which can be mitigated with some additional effort.
 - :fontawesome-brands-internet-explorer: __Internet Explorer__ - no support,
   mainly due to missing support for [custom properties].
 The last version of Material for MkDocs to support Internet Explorer is [:octicons-tag-24: 4.6.3][IE support].

-  [additional CSS]: customization.md#additional-css
   [IE support]: https://github.com/squidfunk/mkdocs-material/releases/tag/4.6.3